mirao/stm32f4discovery/stm32cube-printfOverUSB_UART/README.md

 2. Connect your "USB to TTL RS232 converter" ([PL2303](https://www.aliexpress.com/item/1981712661.html)) to PC, also over Mini USB connector
 3. Connect the converter, this time to MCU, using three wires:
     1. TX cable (green) to pin PB11 (USART3_RX)
-    2. RX cable (white) to pin PD8 (USART3 TX)
+    2. RX cable (white) to pin PD8 (USART3_TX)
     3. GND cable (black) to GND pin
-> If you've already uploaded the app, feel free to disconnect ST-LINK from PC and connect the converter's fourth red cable to 5V on MCU
+> If you've already uploaded the app, feel free to disconnect ST-LINK from PC and connect the converter's fourth red cable to 5V on MCU.
+App should be still working.
 3. OS should detect new devices, one for STLink and one for serial port:
 ```
 $ lsusb